Media and Internet Concentration in Canada Report 1984 – 2015

 From this perspective, the core elements of the networked digital media may actually be more prone to concentration because digitization magnifies economies of scale and network effects in many areas: mobile wireless (Rogers, BCE, Telus), search engines (Google, Bing, Yahoo, DuckDuckGo), Internet access (ISPs), music and book retailing (Apple and Amazon), social media (Facebook), browsers, operating systems, and access devices (Apple, Google, Nokia, Samsung).
 At the same time, however, digitization and the internet reduce barriers to entry in others areas, thereby allowing many small players to flourish.
 A two-tiered digital media system is emerging, with many small niche players revolving around a few enormous “integrator firms” at the centre (Noam, 2009; Wu, 2010).

 Reflecting on the results of a thirty-country study, Noam (2013) finds that media concentration levels around the world are “astonishingly high” (p.
 8).
-Insight into whether Canada ranks high, low or in between by international standards can be seen in Noam’s study, and in the discussion that follows, especially around the issue of vertical integration (also see Noam 2015).
+Three years after first making this preliminary observation, Noam (2016) continues to maintain that concentration levels for mobile wireless and other “platform media” are “astonishingly high” (see p.
+25 and especially chapter 38, pp. 1307-1316).
+Insight into whether Canada ranks high, low or in between by international standards can be seen in Noam’s study, and the discussion that follows, especially around the issue of vertical integration.

 Why Media Concentration Matters, or Who Cares?